slerman12/Help-me/2-Opposing-views.md

 "What, in Uzbekistan, you suffered persecution?"

 Anti-semitism in Uzbekistan wasn't as bad as in other countries, she told me.
-In Ukraine, anti-semitism was always worse, from the war when my grandpa was young, to when my mom was an adult. <!--However, she told me, Jews customarily weren't allowed to hold higher offices in Uzbekistan.-->
+In Ukraine, anti-semitism was always worse, from <!--(before and during)--> the war when my grandpa was young, to when my mom was an adult. <!--However, she told me, Jews customarily weren't allowed to hold higher offices in Uzbekistan.-->

 "I was at the conservatory.
 I wanted to study in a PhD program.
 I couldn't.
 First, when I was a student, I wanted to continue my studies as a PhD student, but there wasn't a chance for me, because I was Jewish."